Gavin-Persad/predictions/plan.md

   Content(

-enter scores
+enter scores✅

-- link - link to enter scores page
+- link - link to enter scores page✅
-- dashboard view - coniditon of most recent game week. game week is the week that open for predictions time has passed most recently
+- dashboard view - coniditon of most recent game week. game week is the week that open for predictions time has passed most recently✅

   24/25 season League